deg/sodium/README.md

 opinionated about what I accept.

 #### In `sodium.utils`
+- ci-compare, ci-sort, and ci-include? - Case-insensitive string functions
 - `validate` - Wrapper for Clojure specs checking in pre-conditions.
 - "Camelize" functions - Convert Clojure-style names to JavaScript style

 #### In `sodium.re-utils`
 - `<sub` and `>evt` - Re-frame wrappers, taken from <https://lambdaisland.com/blog/11-02-2017-re-frame-form-1-subscriptions>
+- `sub2` - Shorthand for a simple re-frame 'level-2' subscription (one that simply accesses the db)

 #### In `sodium.chars`